ds-peer-consulting/fa21-intro-to-python-workshop/README.md

 # Intro to Python
-By: Yash Wagh, Adrian Zhang, Anderson Lam, Richa Bhattacharya Workshop Date: 1/19/2021
+By: Mein Lee, Spender Le, Jun Park, Richa Bhattacharya Workshop Date: 9/22/2021

 ## Workshop Goal(s):
 Set up a repository structure to encourage a consistent standard for workshop creation.